argonathmos/image_galleries/README.md

-# Here is a collection of image gallery I am developping for different projects using HTML, CSS and JavaScript.
+## Here is a collection of **image galleries** I am developping for different projects using HTML, CSS and JavaScript.

 ## Image Gallery 1:
 Animated slideshow for mobile / landscape mode.